 If the handle is invalid, or if no Open referenced by the handle is found, the client MUST return an implementation-specific error code.
 If the handle is valid and Open is found, the client MUST proceed as follows.

-If For the specified Open.
-Connection is NULL, and Open.
-Durable is TRUE, the client SHOULD attempt to reconnect to this open MUST select a connection as specified in section 3.2.4.4.
-If the reconnect succeeds, the unlock MUST be retried.
-If it fails, the error code MUST be 1.7.
-If no connection is returned to the application.
+For the specified Open, the client MUST select a connection as specified in section 3.2.4.1.7.
+If no connection is returned, the client MUST fail the application request.